-- 1. Introduce the concept and vocabulary by asking open-ended questions: - Can you whistle?
-Show me how you whistle. - How did you learn to whistle? - How would you teach another person to whistle? - 2.
-Connect children's past experiences with the book vocabulary: - Call children's attention to the title.
-Read: "Ruby's Whistle." - Ask them to predict what might happen in the story. - Show the back cover and read the copy.
-Ask children whom they think Ruby will ask to teach her to whistle. - Have children suggest some words they might read in the story. - Give children the book and have them look at the pictures.
-Ask them what happens as they turn each page. - 3.
-Remind children of the strategies they know and can use with unfamiliar words: - Ask them, "What will you do if you come to a word you don't know?" - Encourage children to say the beginning sound of an unknown word and read on, returning to the word after completing the sentence. - Suggest that children also think about what Ruby is doing as she tries to learn to whistle.
-Then encourage them to choose a word that makes sense in the sentence. - 4.
-Be aware of the following book and text features: - The book contains numerous high-frequency words and many other familiar words. - The story is written in narrative form.
-Quotation marks indicate what the characters say. - The sentence patterns repeat at intervals. - Most pages have more than one line of text, requiring a return sweep. - The capital letter "O" is used as a word and to indicate a shape. - Two common contractions are used: can't, doesn't. - There are several words with initial consonant blends and digraphs: blow(s), places, shape, she, slide(s), smiles, still, swing(s), that, there, trees, whistle. - The pictures enhance the story, but most of it is told in the text.
+3. Remind children of the strategies they know and can use with unfamiliar words:

+- Ask them, "What will you do if you come to a word you don't know?" - Encourage children to look at the picture and say the beginning sound of the unknown word.
+Have them read on and return to the word after completing the sentence. - Suggest that children also think about what Ruby is doing as she tries to learn to whistle.
+Then encourage them to choose a word that makes sense in the sentence.

+4. Be aware of the following text features:

+- The book contains several highfrequency words and many other familiar words. - The story is written in narrative form.
+Quotations marks indicate what the characters say. - The sentence patterns repeat at intervals. - Most pages have more than one line of text, requiring a return sweep. - The capital letter "O" is used as a word and to indicate a shape. - Two common contractions are used: can't, doesn't. - There are several words with initial consonant blends and digraphs: blow(s), places, shape, she, slide(s), smiles, still, swing(s), that, there, trees, whistle. - The pictures enhance the story, but most of it is told in the text.